Life on the line: Early voters wait ‘as long as it takes’

 “I just wanted to make sure that my vote was counted this time,” she said, before casting a vote for Biden.

-For many, voting on the first day carried the additional weight of history, especially given North Carolina’s ugly history of gerrymandering and voter suppression.
+For many, voting on the first day carried the additional weight, especially given North Carolina’s ugly history of gerrymandering and voter suppression.

 “It’s my civic duty,” said Cynthia Teace, 60, who said she’s voted in every election since she was 18.
 “My grandmother (and) grandfather were from Eastern North Carolina.
 From childhood on, they would always tell us how important it was to vote.
 Equal rights for voting first started in North Carolina so it’s something that I instill in my children as well.”